top of page

 The Ship Energy Efficiency Management Plan (SEEMP) Part III is a vital document outlining specific plans and measures to enhance energy efficiency and reduce carbon intensity.
 Owners must develop SEEMP Part III before January 1, 2023, to comply with MARPOL Annex VI reg.28.
 Verification must be conducted by the ship's administration or an authorized organization.

-In the event of a D rating for three consecutive years or one E rating, the SEEMP Part III must be updated with a corrective action plan.
+In the event of a 'D' rating for three consecutive years or one E rating, the SEEMP Part III must be updated with a corrective action plan.
 Verification is required before the Statement of Compliance can be issued.
 This ensures that ships continually strive to improve their energy efficiency and reduce their carbon footprint.

 Ship Type